Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

-- This season, he's put up 8.3% of the Celtics' attempted field goals, as he's averaging 9.9 per contest.

-- He's attempted 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- He's put up 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per game.
+- The Heat concede 109.8 points per contest, second-ranked in the league.

-- On the glass, the Heat are ranked sixth in the NBA, giving up 41.9 rebounds per contest.

-- In terms of assists, the Heat are 14th in the NBA, conceding 25.6 per contest.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.

 - Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the league.